divarvel/blog/posts/2013-01-08-dwarf-fortress-and-multilib-on-exherbo.md

 extra work from time to time, but gives in return the cleanest system I've ever had.
 The toolset which is available allows users to handle cleanly virtually any case.
-@Keruspe has been of tremendous help on this one :)
+[Marc Antoine](http://github.com/keruspe) has been of tremendous help on this one :)

 I've recently bought a Raspeberry Pi and I put Raspbian on it.
 Using a binary distro made me realize how much a clean distro allows you to control your